RSS-Bridge/rss-bridge/docs/06_Helper_functions/index.md

 ```

 # stripWithDelimiters
-Remove one or more part(s) of a string using a start and end delmiters.
+Remove one or more part(s) of a string using a start and end delimiter.
 It is the inverse of `extractFromDelimiters`.

 ```php